LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 170 gr.
 Partition round-nose (.252 BC/.256 SD) at 2200 fps.
 This old stalwart has killed more deer for more years than any other cartridge in existence.

 It’s a shame the .25-06 is in decline at the moment.
 Overshadowed by the newer 6.5’s and short action 7mm’s.
 More hunters should get to know this fantastic round.
 Its biggest drawback, in some people’s opinion, is its bullets have much lower BCs than most other deer cartridges.
-This diminishes its appeal to the long range shooting fraternity.
+This diminishes its appeal to the long-range shooting fraternity.
 Once you’ve seen a few deer hit with this little beast, however, you’ll understand there is more to cartridges than raw numbers.
 Medium-sized game animals just fall over dead as a rule.

 The .30-06 has been around for over a century because it is so versatile.
 Loaded with 110 grain bullets, it makes a fine varmint round, stoked with 220 or even 240 grain projectiles, it will kill almost anything which walks on four legs.
-Few other rounds can match this flexibility, especially when it comes to big, heavy animals such as grizzly bear.
-Add in the fact .30-06 ammo is available anywhere on the planet, and you have a cartridge which won’t die.
+Few other rounds can match this flexibility, especially when it comes to big, heavy animals such as grizzly bears.
+Add in the fact .30-06 ammo is available anywhere on the planet, and you have a cartridge that won’t die.

 The over-hyped 6.5 Creedmoor is for real.
 It has a better case design than its nearest rival, the .260 Remington.
 Since it originated as a competition cartridge, it is more accurate than most hunters will ever need.
 Hand loaders may experience blown primers if they get too close to the 6.5 CM’s maximum allowable pressure, which limits its development potential.
 Most factory rounds are now loaded 4000 - 5000 PSI lower than the SAAMI approved limit to avoid this problem.

 Anyone who thinks the .243 Winchester will die will have to wait a long time.
 This great little cartridge won’t go away without a fight.
 The rifles chambered for it number in the millions, and ammunition is plentiful and cheap.
 Many a novice hunter has taken their first deer with the mild, accurate .243.
-It’s also used by many experienced hunters who appreciate this dual purpose cartridge’s virtues.
+It’s also used by many experienced hunters who appreciate this dual-purpose cartridge’s virtues.

 The .308 Winchester is such a good cartridge.
 It doesn’t get much press, but it has one undeniable strength—it just works.
 Like the .30-06, it can do it all, from varmints to bears, and use less powder in the process.
 Its only drawback is the same as with all short-action cartridges: it can’t use the heaviest bullets available in the caliber.
 This fact is what gives the .30-06 the edge when used for the biggest, non-dangerous game animals.
 The .308 scored fifth in this test because it has a bit less effective range than the .30-06 but almost the same recoil.
-Like the “Ought-Six,” .308 ammunition is ever present and affordable.
+Like the “Ought-Six,” .308 ammunition is ever-present and affordable.

 The .30-30 may have come up short against these newer, faster cartridges, but it doesn’t matter to the all the hunters who have used this classic over the years.
 It’s just right for deer at moderate ranges.
 The .30-30 in a lightning-fast, lever-action carbine is still the best combination for deer in thick brush.
 You’ll also find ammunition on every gun shelf around the world.